New England Patriots strategy: Comparison to "West Coast" and "Air Coryell" offenses

+Innovations

+Around 2011, Bill Belichick increasingly adopted an up-tempo, no-huddle offense for his team.

-In 2014, Bill Belichick implemented creative substitution tactics in the playoffs versus the Baltimore Ravens and Indianapolis Colts.
+In 2014, Belichick implemented creative substitution tactics in the playoffs versus the Baltimore Ravens and Indianapolis Colts.
 On three plays against the Ravens, the Patriots used four offensive linemen, but had a skill-position player (RB Shane Vereen twice, TE Michael Hoomanawanui once) in the position of an offensive lineman; in each case, Vereen and Hoomanawanui reported as an ineligible receiver, but split wide on the line, confusing the Ravens on which players to cover, similar to the A-11 offense.
 Taken by surprise, Ravens head coach John Harbaugh protested, but was told by the NFL that the formations were legal, and had been reported properly before each play.
 After the season, the NFL imposed rule changes prohibiting such substitutions; players who wear eligible numbers at ineligible positions must now place themselves closer to the center.